In both anxiety and panic we become jumpy and jittery, on-edge, charged with energy, ready for action. We feel 'in a

 The problem is that we are not actually in danger and since we are not running away or fighting to use up all the excess

 oxygen (fuel) it starts to accumulate in the bloodstream.

-When we are breathing fast and shallow (hyperventilating) it can feel as if there is not enough oxygen (which makes us
+When we are breathing too fast (hyperventilating) it can feel as if there is not enough oxygen (which makes us

 more panicky).
 However, the reverse is true – we actually have too much oxygen.
 For although Carbon